NREL/wind-hybrid-open-controller/_sources/controllers.md

     graphics/clipping-schedules.png
 )

+`controller_parameters` may include keys:
+- `k_batt`: the controller gain for the battery controller.
+- `clipping_thresholds`: a list of four fractional SOC thresholds for clipping the battery reference as described above.

 (controllers_hydrogen)=
 ### HydrogenPlantController
 Simple closed-loop controller for an off-grid power generation/hydrogen plant.
 The controller uses an external hydrogen reference signal to control the hydrogen production of the plant through setting the power reference signal.